For more information about membership benefits, contact Michelle Katz at email@example.com.

 The AJS membership year is changing!

-The AJS is moving to an annual membership structure in 2020, where membership will run January through December; currently the membership term is from September 1 – August 31.
+The AJS is moving to an annual membership structure in 2020, where membership will run January through December; previously the membership term was from September 1 – August 31.

-2019 will serve as a transition year, with a special four-month membership spanning September 1, 2019 – December 31, 2019.
+2019 is a transition year, with a special four-month membership spanning September 1, 2019 – December 31, 2019.
 Membership fees (as seen below) reflect this one-time-only four month transition period.

 To submit a proposal to present at the conference, a 2019 four-month membership is required.